SamWang877TEXAS/FinalProjectME396P/README.md

 Our version of app.py leverages os, time, openCV, and pyrealsense2.
 Note that pyrealsense2 is a package specifically meant to work with Intel's cameras.
 This is a great package as it is already in Python, making working with it easier.
 A different package may need to be utilized for a different camera system.

+# Example Images
+Note that we provided several example images from our testing.
+To actually use this with a printer, you will need to run app.py with all the other python files.
+However, if you only want to see the "computer vision aspect," as in analyzing the contours of an image, you can run the main method in Image_Processing.py as an example.
+You will need to download the provided images and place them in the same directory as the Python file.
+Note that this example in the main method, once again, is not meant to actually communicate with a printer--it is used to visualize what is happening during the contour detection process.
+Feel free to change the HSV bounds to change what colors are detected and the cutHeight/distance_threshold variables to adjust the image output.
+Details for use are commented in the code.

 # Example of Usage
 Please visit our presentation for an example running the actual project! https://docs.google.com/presentation/d/1aKQaJyy-p1ypOjL1e1rcOHIyakJbBc2SEEk6Eyx1RUc/edit#slide=id.p